worldcoin/hubble-commander/docs/proposals/mempool/mempool.md

 }

 func(m *Mempool) getNextExecutableTx(stateID uint32) models.GenericTransaction {
-	// increments executableIndex for given user state in userTxsMap by 1
+	// checks if tx from userTxsMap for given user is executable, if so increments executableIndex by 1
-	// returns pendingTxs[executableIndex]
+	// returns txs[executableIndex]
 }

 func(m *Mempool) ignoreUserTxs(stateID uint32) {
 	// makes subsequent getExecutableTxs not return transactions from this user state
-	// this virtually "moves" all user's txs from pendingTxs to queuedTxs m.userTxsMap[stateID].executableIndex = -1
+	// this virtually marks all user's txs as non-executable m.userTxsMap[stateID].executableIndex = -1
 }